Long Island (Papua New Guinea): History

 The first sighting by Europeans of Long Island was by the Spanish navigator Iñigo Órtiz de Retes on 12 August 1545 when on board of the carrack San Juan he tried to return from Tidore to New Spain.

 Long Island was charted in 1643 by Abel Tasman but he mistook it for part of the New Guinea mainland.

-Long Island was utilised as a barge staging area by the Imperial Japanese during World War II.
-On December 26, 1943, D Company of the 592d Engineer Boat and Shore Regiment, 2d Engineer Special Brigade, US Army, landed on Long Island to prepare a radar station as part of the Battle of Cape Gloucester.
-The Royal Australian Air Force No. 338 Radar Station was set up at Matfum Point and became operational on April 6, 1944, and was to remain until March 1945.
+During World War II, Long Island served as a crucial barge staging area for the Imperial Japanese forces.
+As part of the Battle of Cape Gloucester, on December 26, 1943, D Company of the 592d Engineer Boat and Shore Regiment, 2d Engineer Special Brigade of the US Army landed on Long Island with the objective of establishing a radar station.
+The Royal Australian Air Force No. 338 Radar Station was subsequently set up at Matfum Point and became operational on April 6, 1944.
+It remained in operation until March 1945, playing a vital role in the military operations of the time.